1997 Constitution of Fiji: Chapter 6: Part 5 Institutions and Offices

 Part 5 of Chapter 6, comprising Sections 75 through 84, establishes several institutions and offices of the Parliament, or pertaining to the parliament.

 Sections 75 through 77 establish the Constituency Boundaries Commission, which is empowered to determine the boundaries of electoral districts.
 It had three members: one nominated by the Prime Minister, one by the Leader of the Opposition, and a Chairman, chosen by the President.
 All three are officially appointed by the President, but his role in the appointment of the first two is a formality.
 In choosing the Chairperson, however, the President acts "in his or her own judgement," though he must consult both the Prime Minister and the Leader of the Opposition.
 The Chairperson must be a judge, or be qualified to be one.
 Persons who are or have been members of the Senate or of the House of Representatives at any time during the preceding 4 years, members of local government authorities, and civil servants are disqualified from serving on the Constituency Boundaries Commission, in order to safeguard its political impartiality.

 Section 78 establishes the Electoral Commission.
 It is charged with voter registration, and with any other functions that may be "conferred on it by written law."
 It must report annually to the President concerning its activities, and a copy of the report must be submitted to each of the two Houses of Parliament.

 The Electoral Commission consists of five members: a Chairperson, appointed by the President "acting in his or her own judgement," and four other members "appointed by the President on the advice of the Prime Minister following consultation by the Prime Minister with the Leader of the Opposition."
 The Chairperson must be a judge, or have the required qualifications to be a judge.
 Members of the Senate, the House of Representatives, local government authorities, and the civil service are disqualified from membership, as are persons who are candidates for election to the House of Representatives or to any local authority.

 Section 79 establishes the office of Supervisor of Elections.
 It is charged with organizing elections.
-He or she is appointed by the Constitution Offices Commission, after consulting with the relevant Cabinet Minister, but is responsible to, and is entitled to attend the meetings of, the Electoral Commission.
-The Supervisor of Elections must be a fully qualified and registered barrister and solicitor.
+The supervisor of elections is appointed by the Constitution Offices Commission, after consulting with the relevant Cabinet Minister, but is responsible to, and is entitled to attend the meetings of, the Electoral Commission.
+The supervisor of elections must be a fully qualified and registered barrister and solicitor.